greguz/fluente/README.md

 }
 ```

-However, direct state manipulation is viable through a custom Producer.
+However, other state manipulation systems are viable through a custom Producer.
 A Producer is a function that accepts both state object and map function.
 Its purpose is to handle any map mutations applied against the state and then return a new and fully updated state.

 ```javascript
 const fluente = require('fluente')